Cinema of Mexico: Mexploitation subgenre

 A Mexican cinema subgenre is the Mexploitation subgenre, itself part of the Mexican action films genre.
-A second sub-genre within this sub-genre is the narco-filme, films about fictional drug cartels battling the police and each others.
+A second sub-genre within this sub-genre is the narco-filme, films about fictional drug cartels battling the police and each other.
 During 2019, Bancomext announced the financing of up to 50 percent of the film-making costs of many films, including Mexican action films.
 Mexican action film stars include the Almada brothers, Fernando and Mario Almada, Jorge Rivero, Rosa Gloria Chagoyán (Lola la Trailera), the Dominican Republic-born Andres Garcia, Bernabe Melendrez and Max Hernandez Jr.